fgmira/servicenow_draw_io_data_modeler/README.md

-# servicenow_draw_io_data_modeler
+# ServiceNow Draw IO Data Modeler
-Python tool to generate data models with table information from a ServiceNow instance
+### Python tool to generate data models with table information from a ServiceNow instance

+## :speech_balloon: About